TommonPavou/Instant-XP-Gain/README.md

 Key features:

-  - Instantly grants XP from villager trades, smelting, cooking, killing mobs, players and block breaking.
+  - Instantly grants XP to the player from every source of the game!

   - Helps optimize server performance and prevents abuse of XP-based lag machines.